 Music streaming serves a different set of needs than music radio.
 Nowhere is that more evident than in the car.
 The companionship and connection that radio delivers in the car is its superpower.
 Whenever we get in the car, we reach for the radio.
 It’s muscle memory and it works across all demos—even though we may not have exercised it as much in the past year,

 In our 2020 Radio on the Move study, radio’s share of listening in the car stood at 68%, 20 points higher than its overall share of audio consumption.
 And the love affair between the car and the radio doesn’t end when Canadians get a ‘connected car’ (having access to WiFi, Apple Carplay or Android Auto).
 In our Radio on the Move 2021 Update, connected car owners are actually heavier radio listeners than the average Canadian.

 Radio remains the reach machine, with 83% of 25-54 Canadians in major markets listening every week even at a time when fewer of us were in our cars (Numeris PPM; all week; Winter 2021).
 No other type of audio, or virtually any other medium, comes close.

 Lots of things have changed over the past 100 years.
 Technology has enriched our lives with a multitude of options.
 People may not give toasters as wedding presents anymore, and kids don’t listen to their transistor radio under the covers these days.
 But, unheralded as they may be, toasters and radio are still a daily habit or most of us.
 And we can expect they will be as far as we can peer into the future.

-Join us as we pull back the curtain on some fresh insights on AM/FM radio’s evolving role in the expanding audio landscape in the upcoming Radio on the Move 2021 Update webinar with Radio Connects Tuesday, April 27 at 2 EDT.
-Register here.
+For more insights on AM/FM radio’s evolving role in the expanding audio landscape, download the Radio on the Move 2021 Update here.